Edwin Shirley

-Edwin Shirley (16 October 1948 – 16 April 2013), was a rock and roll tour organiser, film studio manager, and impresario.
+Edwin Shirley (16 October 1948 – 16 April 2013), was a British rock concert tour organiser, film studio manager, and impresario.
 He co-founded Edwin Shirley Trucking (later abbreviated to EST) in 1974, which became one of the largest music transport companies in Europe.
 He went on to convert old bonded warehouses in the east end of London into the successful film and television recording studio, Three Mills Island Studios.
 In his later life he returned to the transport business, particularly for theatre companies and other parts of the entertainment industry.

 Early life

 Edwin Antoine Shirley was born in Cranbrook, Kent on 16 October 1948 to Herbert Shirley and Marie Gates.
 He was educated at Cranbrook School, and then St Catharine's College, Cambridge, where he took a BA in Modern Languages (specialising in French and German).
 He was involved in numerous undergraduate stage productions as an actor and director.
 He also acted in a number of plays with the National Youth Theatre.